Dwarkadhish Temple in Mathura closed to devotees for a week amid surge in COVID-19 cases | Health

 He, however, added that daily rituals will be carried out in the temple in the absence of devotees.

-A procession slated for Sunday as part of the ''Yamuna Chhath'' celebrations has been cancelled, an official said.
+A procession slated for Sunday as part of the ''Yamuna Chhath'' celebrations has been canceled, an official said.

 Several other temples in Mathura, including Bankey Bihari Temple and Madan Mohan Temple, will remain closed on Sunday in view of a curfew imposed by the Uttar Pradesh government to contain the spread of the coronavirus.